shawna-p/mysterious-messenger/docs/story-mode.rst

 * vn_farright
 * default

 Not every position will work for every character due to spacing and differences in sprite design.
-You can define more positions in [[INSERT LINK HERE]].
+You can define more positions in ``vn_variables.rpy``.

 ``vn_center`` is a unique position because it moves the character closer to the screen in addition to centering them.
 It's often used to imply the character is talking directly to the player.
 However, if you want to move a character who is currently shown in the ``vn_center`` position to another position, you must ``hide`` them first.
-See [[INSERT LINK HERE]] for an example of this.
+See ``tutorial_6_meeting.rpy`` for an example of this.

 To show a character at a given position, write